jeffreycwitt/hn202/docs/class-12.md

 One surprise for me was, in the midst of many stories about Christian aggression and violence toward Jewish communities, the examples of Christian protection of Jewish communities (see for examples TFC, pp. 110, 114, 118ff).
 This protection is being offered at the same time that we have other Christians calling for the destruction of these same communities.

 This raises a genuine puzzle?
-How can we explain these contradictory attitudes?
+How can we explain these contradictory Christian attitudes?

-This puzzle can be partially be explained through an extended argument put forward by Jeremy Cohen in his book titled: *The Living Letters of the Law: Ideas of the Jew in Medieval Christianity*
+This puzzle can be partially explained through an extended argument put forward by Jeremy Cohen in his book titled: *The Living Letters of the Law: Ideas of the Jew in Medieval Christianity*.

 ![book image](https://images.ucpress.edu/covers/300/9780520218703.jpg)